 One of the most inspirational aspects of the engineering field is the ability to see a problem and follow the impetus to create a solution.
 This often means designing something that has never been designed before, relying solely upon creativity, knowledge, curiosity and grit.

 Take Boise State’s LYNR project for example.
 Four mechanical engineering seniors came together to design a machine that would assist below-the-knee amputees with putting on a necessary silicon gel liner that acts as a buffer between the body and the prosthetic limb.
 Working with local business Brownfield’s Prosthetics and Orthotics, and guided by capstone design manager Gus Engstrom, the team met with local amputees and identified this specific need that they could address with their skills as engineers.

 “We presented our early concept and asked for their input and any other challenges that they have.
 They had all kinds of ideas and it was really helpful for us,” said team member Ryan Evans, who is pursuing his second bachelor’s in engineering, following a degree in biology.

 According to the Amputee Coalition, there are nearly two millions people in the U.S. who live with limb loss.

-“There are many amputees who struggle to put their prosthetic liner on by themselves due to issues with hand dexterity, strength, flexibility or even upper limb amputations,” said Amy Stone, a certified prosthetist/orthotist (CPO) at Brownfield’s, says that a device like the one the team is creating would greatly impact amputee’s independence.
+“There are many amputees who struggle to put their prosthetic liner on by themselves due to issues with hand dexterity, strength, flexibility or even upper limb amputations,” said Amy Stone, a certified prosthetist/orthotist (CPO) at Brownfield’s.
 “A device that could ease this process would improve independence for this group of people.”

 For Allyn Martinez, a veteran of the U.S. Marine Corps, the project was appealing because it offered the team a chance to design something completely novel.
 It also offered him the opportunity to serve the community of military men and women who suffered loss of limb in service.